 These sections explain how to create a command script for deploying the current Package.
-The script can be executed by selecting the 'Code > Build and Run > Deploy' ribbon option or by pressing Ctrl+Shift+Alt+F12.
+The script can be executed by selecting the 'Execute > Source > Build > Deploy' ribbon option or by pressing Ctrl+Shift+Alt+F12.

-- Locate and double-click on the required script and select the 'Deploy' page or - Click on in the window Toolbar and select the 'Deploy' page
+- Locate and double-click on the required script and select the 'Deploy' page or - Click on in the window Toolbar, select the Package in which to create a new script, and select the 'Deploy' page